XxPoggyisLitxX/better-on-bedrock-wiki/latest_downloads.md

 - Hell hounds will no longer attack Striders or Zoglins
 - Reduced Hell Hound spawn rate
 - Fixed a bug where Leafy Liberator could not use Mangrove Leaves

-# Full list of fixes over the past few weeks

 - Fixed a bug that caused flowers to not drop
 - Fixed the visuals of ore blocks
 - Fixed an issue where some mobs had no sounds